 1. General Information

-1.4.
-When must local associations, Commercial Overlay Boards, and state associations comply with the Core Standards?
+1.1.
+When must local and state associations comply with the Core Standards?

 The consequence of not achieving compliance with the Core Standards is loss of charter status as a local or state association of REALTORS®.

-1.7.
-If the state association does not confirm our local association’s compliance with the Core Standards by January 30th is that determination subject to review by NAR?
+1.3.
+If the state association does not confirm a local association’s compliance with the Core Standards by January 30th is that determination subject to review by NAR?
 What is the process?

-1.9.1.
-If our association is not certified by the state association as compliant with the Core Standards, and if we don't elect to appeal the state association's determination, when would our charter as a Member Board be officially revoked?
+1.6.
+If an association is not certified by the state association as compliant with the Core Standards, and if it doesn’t elect to appeal the state association's determination, when would its charter as a Member Board be officially revoked?

-Hopefully all associations will be able to achieve compliance with the Core Standards, either on their own or by working jointly with another association (see FAQ 2.6 for alternative methods of achieving compliance).
-That said, if your association is not certified by the state association, and if you don't elect to appeal the state association's determination, your charter would be revoked by the NAR Board of Directors during the REALTORS® Legislative Meeting in May each year.
-(Added 4.29.15) (Revised 12.1.16)
+If your association is not certified by the state association, and if you don't elect to appeal the state association's determination, your charter would be revoked by the NAR Board of Directors during the REALTORS® Legislative Meeting in May each year.
+Charter revocation becomes effective immediately after their final action.

-1.10 If our charter is revoked, how long do we have to dissolve the corporation?
+1.7.
+If a charter is revoked, how long does it have to dissolve the corporation?
 And what happens to the corporation's assets?

 Revocation of an association's charter doesn't automatically result in the corporation being dissolved.
 The future of the corporation will be determined pursuant to the provisions of the articles of incorporation and the association's bylaws.
 The decision may be to wind up the affairs of the corporation and dissolve or, alternatively, to continue to function as a real estate association, though not as a member of NAR.